-3.17 With effect from the 2022/2023 Cohort, students admitted to the College's degree programmes through non-standard route are required to attain a valid score of 6.0 in IELTS Academic (or equivalent) or completion of a designated English course at QF Level 5 offered by the College for graduation.
+3.17 Students admitted to the College's Bachelor's degree programmes are required to attain a valid score of 6.0 in IELTS Academic (or equivalent) prior to graduation.
+As an alternative, students who have attempted IELTS at least once and cannot attain a valid score of 6.0 may choose to enrol in the ENG4001 English Enrichment Course and can meet the graduation requirement on English language proficiency by successfully completing the course ENG4001 (for bachelor's degree level programmes only).
 Individual degree programme may also require the students to have attained a specified score in IELTS Academic for graduation, while such IELTS requirement should be clearly stipulated in the respective Programme Definitive Document (PDD).